 According to the National Institute on Mental Health, there is one more disorder prevalent with eating disorders.
 It is called Avoidant Restrictive Food Intake Disorder.
-Avoidant restrictive food intake disorder (ARFID), previously known as a selective eating disorder, is a condition where people limit the amount or type of food eaten.
-Unlike anorexia nervosa, people with ARFID do not have a distorted body image or extreme fear of gaining weight.
+Avoidant restrictive food intake disorder (ARFID), which was formerly referred to as selective eating disorder, is a condition characterized by limiting the amount or type of food one can eat.
+Unlike other eating disorders, ARFID does not typically entail body dysmorphia or an extreme fear of weight gain.

 Finding Eating Disorder Treatment: New Mexico